IzaacMammadov/docs.urbit.org/content/courses/hoon-school/D-gates.md

 Urbit organizes its internal view of data and files as _desks_, which are associated collections of code and data.
-These are not visible to the host operating system unless you explicitly mount them, and changes on one side are not made clear to the other until you “commit” them.
+These are not visible to the host operating system unless you explicitly mount them, and changes on one side are not made clear to the other until you "commit" them.
 (Think of Dropbox, except that you have to explicitly synchronize to see changes somewhere else.)

-Inside of your ship (“Mars”), you can mount a particular desk to the host operating system (“Earth”):
+Inside of your ship ("Mars"), you can mount a particular desk to the host operating system ("Earth"):

 ```hoon
 > |mount %base